the-rachel/styles/writing.md

 - [An apology blog post](https://www.simple.com/company/my-apology-to-you).
 (External link) As tech screw-up apologies have almost become a genre unto themselves, I was very proud of this post I ghostwrote for Simple's CEO.
 It meant a lot to him to get it right, so he trusted me absolutely to make sure we did.
 This was a pretty huge mess, and the post needed to explain some complex technical concepts, assure customers their accounts were safe, and demonstrate a genuine understanding of the impact.

+- "[Temporary jobs that get you closer to your dreams](https://blog.instawork.com/temporary-jobs-that-get-you-closer-to-your-dreams-f6e50aa9064)."
+I ghostwrote this blog post spotlighting a gig worker who had been able to save enough money to buy a car.

 #### Video script and taglines

 - [An early video ad for Simple](https://vimeo.com/160291191).
 (External link).
 I was instrumental in developing the concept for this ad, helped write and edit the script, and wrote the tagline at the end.